Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Improved Color code decoding

 By introducing the error-rate-related weights, the decoding performance increases substantially.
 Therefore, this inspires us to consider introducing the error-rate-related weights in the color code decoding graph.
 However, constructing such decoding graphs of color codes faces two main challenges:

-(a) The QEC circuit of color codes is deeper and the the qubit array is more complex compared to that of surface codes, which makes analyzing the edge error rate categorically more difficult.
+(a) The QEC circuit of the color code is deeper and the qubit array is more complex compared to that of surface codes, which makes analyzing the edge error rate categorically more difficult.

-(b) For the surface code, by setting the proper CNOT schedule, a single error in the circuit always causes the two syndrome changes or less.
+(b) For the surface code, by setting the proper CNOT schedule, a single error in the circuit always causes two syndrome changes or less.
 Here a single error means the Pauli error from one depolarizing error channel in the noisy circuit.
 However, for the color code, because of the high-weight stabilizer measurements and error propagations, a single error may cause syndrome changes of more than two, in which case an error no longer corresponds to just one edge in the decoding graph.

-To address the challenge (a), we designed an automatic procedure to count the syndromes of various errors in the QEC circuit.
-First, we construct three 3-D decoding graphs $\mathcal{G}_{C}$ ($C\in \{RG,RB,GB\}$), where the vertical dimension is the time layers and in each time layer is a 2-D graph.
-We assume that the total number of the time layers in the decoding graph $\mathcal{G}_{C}$ is $d+1$ , which corresponds to $d$ rounds of noisy QEC circuits and one perfect QEC circuits round.
+To address challenge (a), we designed an automated procedure to count the syndromes of various errors in the QEC circuit.
+First, we construct three 3-D decoding graphs $\mathcal{G}_{C}$ ($C\in \{RG,RB,GB\}$), where the vertical dimension is the time layers, and in each time layer is a 2-D graph.
+We assume that the total number of the time layers in the decoding graph $\mathcal{G}_{C}$ is $d+1$, which corresponds to $d$ rounds of noisy QEC circuits and one round of perfect QEC circuit.
 The vertices of the decoding graph are the same as those in the 3-D restricted lattice $\mathcal{L}^*_{C}\times(d+1)$, but the edges are different.

-Second, in order to determine the edges in the decoding graph $\mathcal{G}_{C}$, we simulate an ideal QEC circuit attached to a single error in the different positions in the circuit.
-If the error is located in channel $\mathcal{E}_{1}$, the error is $X$, $Y$ or $Z$.
-If the error is located in channel $\mathcal{E}_{2}$, the error is one of $P_1\otimes P_2$ where $P_1,P_2\in{I,X,Y,Z}$ and $P_1\otimes P_2\neq I \otimes I$.
-For each possible position and type of error, the procedure simulates the QEC circuit and records the syndrome changes in each simulation.
+Second, the edges in the decoding graph $\mathcal{G}_{C}$ are determined by the single error in the QEC circuit.
+To establish the relation between a single error and an edge, we simulated a perfect circuit attached to a single error $\epsilon$ in the different positions in the QEC circuit.
+This single error could originate from channel $\mathcal{E}_{1}$ ($\epsilon\in\{X, Y,Z\}$) or from channel $\mathcal{E}_{2}$ ($\epsilon\in\{I,X,Y,Z\}^{\otimes2}/I^{\otimes2}$).
+For each possible position and type of the single error, the procedure simulates the QEC circuit one time and records the syndrome changes in each simulation.